Vishal73040/BotBrowser/DISCLAIMER.md

 ### Research Ethics
 All research conducted using this software must comply with applicable research ethics guidelines and institutional review board requirements.

+### Export Control & International Use
+Users are responsible for compliance with export control laws and regulations in their jurisdiction.
+This software may be subject to export restrictions in certain countries.
+International users must ensure compliance with both their local laws and the laws of the software's origin jurisdiction.

 ## ENFORCEMENT

 The maintainers reserve the right to: